mdghayman/scarecrow/README.md

 Scarecrow offers a fully customisationbale framework for building data science apps, which works out of the box and will be free forever.

 ## Team
 Scarecrow was established by Michael Hayman, who is fully responsible for its development and maintenance.
-If you would like to contribute to Scarecrow, please email mdghayman@gmail.com with to share your proposal and your background.
+If you would like to contribute to Scarecrow, please email mdghayman@gmail.com to share your proposal and your background.